jerry81/GHP/2025/sep.md

     - " Ai industry hastily pushing poorly-understood products to market using real people as guinea pigs, and adopting increasingly haphazard solutions to real-world problems as they arise"
   - humans hired to beautify ai slop
   - backlash vs smartglasses that record
+  - vivaldi browser ceo: refuses to integrate genAI into browser
 - culture
   - jude law as putin
   - rick beato gets hit with copyright lawsuit from UMG